For EmployersDec 24, 20258 min read

 Smaller platform.
 More focused on experienced, specialized workers.

-More hands-on matching process but a smaller talent pool means fewer options.
+The matching process is more hands-on, but a smaller talent pool means fewer options.
+Less transparency too.
+You’re trusting their matching rather than seeing all candidates yourself.

 No modern tools.
 No AI.
 No integrated payments.